 Eloise was diagnosed with Stage III rhabdomyosarcoma in March 2008, several months after her 12th birthday.
 She bravely underwent chemo and radiation from March 2008 - February 2009.
 At the end of her treatment, she was deemed NED - 'no evidence of disease.'

-Unfortunately as she was preparing to return to school in late August 2009, she was diagnosed with recurrent rhabdomyosarcoma.
+Unfortunately, as she was preparing to return to school in late August 2009, she was diagnosed with recurrent rhabdomyosarcoma.
 The prognosis was grim.
-Once again, her bravery and hope shone through and she asked that we not ‘take her hope away.’
-Those next nine months were a gift but she passed away on May 1st, 2010.
+Once again, her bravery and hope shone through when she asked that we not 'take her hope away.'
+Those next nine months were a gift; Eloise passed away on May 1, 2010.

-Establishing a Legacy Fund in Eloise’s name at her 5 year anniversary is very important to her parents and surviving sister as well as both of their extended families and friends.
-Her family is extremely appreciative of the moral and financial support that has resulted in their efforts at nearly a dozen Walks held throughout the country during the last five years.
+Eloise's family believes wholeheartedly in CureSearch's mission: research is the key to the cure.
+The showed their commitment to this belief by establishing a Legacy Fund in Eloise's name on her 5 year anniversary.
+The Gould family is extremely appreciative of the emotional and financial support that has resulted in their efforts at nearly a dozen CureSearch Walks held throughout the country over the years.

-Eloise’s mother Annie now serves on CureSearch’s Board as of 2014.
-As Annie has said: “there was no master plan” after Eloise’s death but this has given them the ability to give back and remain hopeful that one day, there will be a cure for all childhood cancers.
+Eloise's mother Annie serves CureSearch's Board of Directors.
+As Annie has said, "there was no master plan" following Eloise's death.
+Their involvement with CureSearch has given them the ability to give back and remain hopeful that, one day, there will be a cure for all childhood cancers.